uh-csds/programming/docs/index.md

 Passing grade on this course requires 80% of exercises done for all exercises.

+# Course Material

+All course material (incl. assignments) will be available in Moodle area.

 # Course syllabus

 ## Week 1: Introduction (1.11.)